 provides the highest possible quality of life for all our neighbors.
 We can all have a role to play in this

 important work as a volunteer or a donor.

-volunteerism and service, Pat represents the consummate philanthropist
+volunteerism and service to the people of St. Landry Parish.
+Pat represents the consummate philanthropist

 committed to leading, inspiring, honoring, and aiding citizens of St. Landry